Chelonian (turtle/tortoise) Nutrition

 Box turtles: Feed a mixed diet.
 Experiment with a good mix of food items and find out, what your turtle likes best.
 Don’t just feed one kind of food.
 In the wild, turtles eat a very varied diet.

 Good food: earthworms, nightcrawlers, redworms, mealworms, whole feeder goldfish and other live feeder fish, snails, crickets, snails with the shell, slugs and grub worms, should make up at least 50% of the diet.
 The remaining 50% of the diet should be composed of kale, melon, cantaloupe, fresh leafy greens, legumes, tofu, boiled egg, cooked yam, corn on the cob, tomatoes, chopped and steamed broccoli.
 He may enjoy strawberries, tomatoes, peaches, and apricots.
 Everything said about tortoise food is true for box turtles, except that box turtles require half of their diet to be protein sources.
 Your turtle should be fed daily.
 Water should be provided in a shallow bowl to allow the turtle to enter easily to soak and drink.

-Water Turtles: Water turtles are predominantly carnivores, however chopped greens should be offered on a regular basis.
+Water Turtles Diet: Water turtles are predominantly carnivores, however chopped greens should be offered on a regular basis.
 Feeder fish, trout chow, Reptomin(tm) pellets and insects can be given.
 Water turtles need to be in the water to feed.
 Most will not eat on dry land.
 Many owners choose to maintain a smaller feeding tank to use when feeding to reduce the soiling of the water in the primary tank.
-Live feeder fish can be kept in the primary tank with the turtles to allow feeding in a more natural state.
+Live feeder fish can be kept in the primary tank with the water turtles to allow feeding in a more natural state.

 Calcium and Phosphorus: The food that you give your chelonian, on average, should contain about twice as much calcium as phosphorus.